A comprehensive survival guide to Oktoberfest 2017 in Munich. What to wear, when and where to go.

 - A white shirt

-- Off-white socks or half socks (like I am wearing)
+- Off-white socks or half socks ( Here is a cheap model similar to the ones I am wearing

 - Heavy woolen jacket (optional)